jamowei/fritz2-spring-todomvc/README.md

 # Spring TodoMVC

 This project is an example for using [fritz2](https://www.fritz2.dev/) with in a spring boot-web application.
-It will demonstrate how-to interact in fritz2 with a backend application.
+It will demonstrate how-to interact with a backend application in fritz2 and how-to setup this kind of project.

-This project consists of sub projects "app" and "backend".
+This project consists of two sub-projects "app" and "backend".
 The "app" project is a kotlin multi platform project which contains the client-site model and application.
-The "backend" project is the spring boot 2 web-application.
+The "backend" project is the spring boot 2 web-application and contains all the server-side code.
+For using some shared parts of the "app" the "backend" has a dependence to the `commonMain` section of the "app" project.

 This project uses the following libraries:
 * [fritz2](https://github.com/jwstegemann/fritz2)